nanaknihal/DIDJWT/README.md

 Once block 1 is finalized,

 **Block 2**

-1. Invalidate the `id_token` by requesting a new token (if supported)
-2. Send `id_token` to smart contract
+1. Send JWT to smart contract
-3. Smart contract appends sender's pubkey to `id_token`, then computes `keccak256(my_eth_pubkey + id_token)`, then compares that looks that value up in the `hidden_jwts`.
-If it exist, you know the user owned `id_token`.
-If so,
+2. Smart contract can now reconstruct the proof `sha256(msg.sender ^ sha256(jwt))` to check whether it was known at a previous block number.
+It does this by looking up the blocknumber of `proofToBlock`.
+If the proof was given in a previous block,
-4. Like in the insecure version, verify `id_token`'s signature comes from the centralized server's public key.
+3. Like in the insecure version, it verifies that the signature is from the centralized server's public key.
 Then, if so
-5. Link the username or other relevant metadata in the `id_token` to users public key in a final hashmap for verified metadata
+4. Link the username in the JWT to users public key in a final hashmap for verified username.

 ## testnet addresses of JWT verifiers